MullinsLab/ISDB/doc/Install.md

 sources to make sure the ISDB tools and the database you just set up are working correctly.
 You can use the [`load-source` tool](Workflows.md) to load the example sources (found in the `sources` directory of this distribution).

+For step-by-step instructions, pick up the [getting started guide](Getting-started.md) at the "Load example data sources" section.